costerton-biofilm-center/RNAseq_protocols/protocols/Trizol_extraction.md

 ---
 ### *Notes before you begin*:
 ```
+- Turn on centrifuge and precool to +4°C
 - Clean entire lab space(bench, pipettes, bottles, etc.)
   with RNAse Zap.
 - If working in the open, work under a flame to prevent